-Budgeted cost: £ 15,000
+Budgeted cost: £ 13,000

 Activity Evidence that supports this approach Challenge number(s) addressed Personal coaching sessions to support most vulnerable and PP students.
-2, 5, 7, 8, 9 1-2-1 maths tuition provided by Third Space Learning This company are part of the National Tutoring Programme 6 1-2-1 English tuition provided by TLC Live This company are part of the National Tutoring Programme 6 Onsite counselling provision 2, 8, 9 Educational Psychologist 2, 6 A dedicated Employer Engagement lead is employed by the school to form meaningful relationships based on careers and destinations.
+2, 5, 7, 8, 9 Onsite counselling provision 2, 8, 9 Educational Psychologist 2, 6 A dedicated Employer Engagement lead is employed by the school to form meaningful relationships based on careers and destinations.
 This person works with staff on the delivery of CEIAG materials where appropriate.
-7 Future Frontiers Programme Impact report from 2020-21 shows that all students involved gained greater knowledge and skills relating to transition and careers.
+7 Coaching to support improved attendance 2, 4, 5, 6 Coaching to engage with weekly effort data and engage with feedback from staff 2, 4, 5, 6 Extended 1-2-1 destiantion guidance and follow up support to ensure the destination is sustained.
 7